It's time to celebrate! That's right, this blog is officially one year old today!

 I admit I joined the site out of curiosity and have found it very user friendly.
 I have taken photos, uploaded them, and transcribed not only mine but those of others as well.
 I've even had the privilege of "adding" a cemetery that wasn't included in the site's database.

-smart phone, the layout of a cemetery can easily be seen.
+Screen shot of a partially photographed cemetery.
+Using Google Maps and the GPS coordinates from a smart phone, the layout of a cemetery can easily be seen. |

 Don't feel like you're experiencing deja vu, some aspects of BillionGraves are similar to that of Find-a-Grave.
 Find-a-Grave creates an entry for each burial in a cemetery with the option of loading photos.
 BillionGraves only allows legible, photographed entries that are transcribed at a later time from data uploaded by smart phones utilizing GPS technology on iPhone and Android devices.
 Each photo is encoded with coordinates that allow the grave site to be pinpointed on Google Maps which in turn can provide you with driving directions if you wanted to visit to pay your respects.
 You must have their "app" installed on your device (available for free on iTunes and Market) to participate in taking and loading the photos to the website.